Crossing the US-Canadian Border

 The information you provide when you make your reservation will be entered into your reservation record and supplied to Customs and Immigration officers in advance to facilitate your clearance.
 This information will not be used by Amtrak, VIA Rail Canada, or any Amtrak Thruway provider for any other purpose.

-The form of identification you carry with you on your trip should be the same piece of ID that you selected and provided details about when you made your reservation.
+The form of identification you carry with you on your trip should be the same piece of identification that you selected and provided details about when you made your reservation.

 You must carry the original, valid identification document.
 Copies, expired or otherwise invalid documents will not be accepted.
-Each passenger must have his or her own ID.
+Each passenger must have their own ID.

 Delays Are Possible